Magat, La Mesa Dam below spilling level so far

 MANILA, Philippines — La Mesa Dam in Quezon City and Magat Dam in Isabela are still below their spilling levels amid expected rains in Luzon due to Tropical Storm Enteng (international name: Yagi), state meteorologists said on Tuesday.

-Edgar Dela Cruz, weather specialist of the Philippine Atmospheric, Geophysical and Astronomical Services Administration (Pagasa), however, would not rule out the possibility that the dams will eventually reach spilling level.
+However, Edgar Dela Cruz, weather specialist of the Philippine Atmospheric, Geophysical and Astronomical Services Administration (Pagasa), did not rule out the possibility that the dams would eventually reach spilling level.

-(This morning, the water level subsided a bit, but we are not ruling out the possibility that it will reach the spilling level because we still expect rain.)
+“This morning, the water level went down a bit, but we are not ruling out the possibility that it will reach the spilling level because we still expect rain,” Dela Cruz said in Filipino over radio dwPM.

 On Monday, La Mesa Dam’s water level reached 80 meters.